Comfort Inn Central Park West

 A search for the perfect venue for rock out concerts drives you to Midtown Manhattan, where you'll find Terminal 5.
 This colossal venue is a facility with many levels, allowing multiple events to take place at the same time.
 Stellar sound and light technology and a design that allows unobstructed views of the stage makes this place a favorite entertainment hub among locals.
 Winning accolades for the almost flawless technical support, the venue also receives a thumbs up for its capacity of up to 3000.
 Terminal 5 has the same box office number as Mercury Lounge, so do call ahead for more details.

-Therapy, the cool and chilled out lounge is set in a former carriage house, this place surely exudes style and warmth.
-After a day filled with traffic woes and office deadlines, all you need is good music, delicious food and favorite drink.
+Therapy is the cool and chilled out lounge set in a former carriage house, but it surely exudes style and warmth.
+After a day filled with traffic woes and office deadlines, all you need is good music, delicious food and your favorite drink.
 Gorge on the chicken sandwich or the Therapy Burger and enjoy the shows.
 Catch the 'Comedy Hour' show and you will forget all your tensions and worries.
 Truly a hip and happening place always buzzing with enthusiastic crowd.

 New York is indisputably the hub of jazz music.
 It's the ideal place where jazz lovers meet and exchange ideas.
 Iridium Jazz Club, located in the glitzy Upper West Side, offers unlimited soothing music to patrons.
 Live concerts by versatile performers from around the world make the experience especially interesting.
 What's more, the bar provides guests all kinds of drinks that helps them jazz the night away.